 Advertisers, advertising operators and advertising distributors are required by PRC advertising laws and regulations to ensure that the content of the advertisements they produce or distribute are true and in full compliance with applicable laws and regulations.
 In addition, where a special government review is required for certain categories of advertisements before publishing, the advertisers, advertising operators and advertising distributors are obligated to confirm that such review has been duly performed and that the relevant approval has been obtained.
 Violation of these regulations may result in penalties, including fines, confiscation of advertising income, orders to cease dissemination of the advertisements and orders to publish an advertisement correcting the misleading information.
-In circumstances involving serious violations, the State Administration for Industry and Commerce or its local branches may order the violator to terminate its advertising operation or even revoke its business license.
+In circumstances involving serious violations, the State Administration for Industry and Commerce or its local branches may order the violator to terminate its advertising operators or even revoke its business license.
 Furthermore, advertisers, advertising operators or advertising distributors may be subject to civil liabilities if they infringe on the legal rights and interests of third parties.
-To comply with these laws and regulations, we include clauses in all of our advertising contracts requiring that all advertising content provided by advertisers must comply with relevant laws and regulations.
+To comply with these laws and regulations.
 Under PRC law, the advertising agencies are liable for all damages to us caused by their breach of such representations.
 Prior to website posting, our account execution personnel are required to review all advertising materials, including video commercials, flashes and pictures to ensure there is no violent, pornographic or any other improper content, and will request the advertiser to provide government approval if the advertisement is subject to special government review.